FRINXrepo/docs-public/_posts/2016-06-01-using-the-frinx-odl-distribution-to-program-a-switch.md

 header_transparency:
   - ""
 ---
-[wpmem_form login] In OpenDaylight, OpenFlow is implemented by the following features: odl-l2switch (and dependencies), openflowplugin and openflowjava.
+In OpenDaylight, OpenFlow is implemented by the following features: odl-l2switch (and dependencies), openflowplugin and openflowjava.
 These can be installed in one of the following two ways:

 **Option A: Installing Openflow features using the karaf console**
 Open or connect to a karaf console and type: